netxms/netxms-doc/admin/user-management.rst

 All important user actions are written to audit log.
 There are two audit logging modes - internal and external.
-Internal audit logging is on by default and writes audit records into table in NetXMS database.
+Internal audit logging is on by default and writes audit records into table in |product_name| database.
 External audit logging allows sending audit records to external system via syslog protocol.
 External audit logging is off by default.
 Audit logging controlled by the following server configuration variables: